lastweek/lastweek.github.io/docs/notes/source_code/rdma.md

 2. [Out-of-Order (OOO) Data Placement](https://docs.nvidia.com/networking/display/MLNXOFEDv543100/Out-of-Order+%28OOO%29+Data+Placement)
 	- Interesting.
 So they now will not drop out-of-sequence/order packets.
-	  This of course is not their original Go-Back-N retranmission protocol, but this mechanism works well with data center multi-path routing (e.g., EMCP) and helps improve network utilization.
+	  This of course is not their original Go-Back-N retranmission protocol, but this mechanism works well with data center multi-path routing (e.g., ECMP) and helps improve network utilization.
 	- Looks like that this technique, along with the above Zero Touch RoCE, essentially transforms the original Go-Back-N based RDMA transport that best to work with PFC, into one that is Selective Retransmission-based and can work w/o lossless link layer.